 Wrist tenderness is usually centred on the scapholunate ligament with some swelling in the same region.
 Wrist movement may be restricted, stiff and painful.
 The Kirk-Watson test is specific to the scapho-lunate ligament and a positive test indicates either a ligament injury or scaphoid fracture.

 - Widening of the scapholunate gap (Terry Thomas sign – named after the actor with a large gap in his front teeth)

 - The ‘ring sign’ on the the scaphoid

 2. MRI scan which can show the actual ligament tear and swelling

 3. Wrist arthroscopy (keyhole surgery) which can allow the ligament to be visualized in real time.

 Scapholunate Ligament Tear Treatments

-In presence of an acute (within 8 weeks of the injury) complete ligament rupture, direct anatomical repair leads to satisfactory results.
+In the presence of an acute (within 8 weeks of the injury) complete ligament rupture, direct anatomical repair leads to satisfactory results.
 The ligament is exposed at the back of the wrist under general anaesthetic and with the use of small bone anchors the ligament repair is carried out.
 Wires are then inserted along with a plaster cast, to immobilize the wrist joint for 8 weeks while the ligament heals.
-At 8 weeks after the initial surgery the wires are removed under general anesthetic and movement of the wrist starts with the help of the hand therapist and regular analgesia.
+At 8 weeks after the initial surgery the wires are removed under general anaesthetic and movement of the wrist starts with the help of the hand therapist and regular analgesia.

-In presence of a chronic complete ligament rupture and established arthritis, ligament reconstruction is not possible and treatment of arthritis is recommended (please see section on wrist arthritis).
+In the presence of a chronic complete ligament rupture and established arthritis, ligament reconstruction is not possible and treatment of arthritis is recommended (please see section on wrist arthritis).